martbetz/The-Promura-Project/FAQs.md

 <h4>Why are there so few links to original sources?</h4>

 Many of the sources are auction and sale listings, and they tend to disapear once the lenses move on.
 In an ideal world, everything would be archived; however, one has to be considerate of data use and copyright restrictions.
-As an alternative, then, I try to present all the important stuff using detailed and accurate summaries (doing so takes time, though, so I throw myself down on your patience).
+As a next-best alternative, I try to present all the important stuff using detailed and accurate summaries (doing so takes time, though, so I throw myself down on your patience).

 <h4>Fair enough, but why are there no photos?</h4>